jaspector

 Monday-Friday, 7:30 AM to 4:00 PM

-Typical inspection sequence: Varies by permit type; county materials commonly reference footing/foundation and other concealed-work inspections, followed by rough trade inspections, then final inspection before use or occupancy
+Typical sequence: Varies by permit type; county materials commonly reference footing/foundation and other concealed-work inspections, followed by rough trade inspections, then final inspection before use or occupancy

-Do I need a building permit in unincorporated Montgomery County, MD?
+01 Do I need a building permit in unincorporated Montgomery County, MD?

 County guidance says permits are typically required before constructing, demolishing, adding, installing, or altering accessory structures, additions, decks, apron work, electrical work, HVAC replacement, interior alterations, retaining walls, signs, pools, wells, sheds, and land disturbance above stated thresholds.

-How much does a building permit cost in unincorporated Montgomery County, MD?
+02 How much does a building permit cost in unincorporated Montgomery County, MD?

+Building permit fees in unincorporated Montgomery County, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Varies by permit type; see current fee schedule for specific minimums.
 Fees are calculated as: Mixed.
 Many permits are square-foot, disturbed-area, linear-foot, fixture, device, or estimated-project-cost based.
 Land development engineered permits use percentages of estimated project cost; many trade and miscellaneous permits are flat fee schedules..
 Plan check fee: Many permit types embed filing/review charges in the published fee structure; expedited plan review is listed at 25% of total permit fee; some engineered permits require a filing fee equal to 50% of the total permit fee..

-How do I apply for a building permit in unincorporated Montgomery County, MD?
+03 How do I apply for a building permit in unincorporated Montgomery County, MD?

-1. Confirm whether the work needs a permit and whether any municipality, HOA, historic, or special district approval is also needed.
+To apply for a building permit in unincorporated Montgomery County, MD, follow these steps: 1.
+Confirm whether the work needs a permit and whether any municipality, HOA, historic, or special district approval is also needed.
 2. Create an eServices account and submit the permit application through Apply and ePay; pay the filing fee at application if required.
 3. Upload plans and supporting documents through ePlans when plan review is required.
 4. DPS reviews for code, zoning, and other applicable requirements; corrections are resubmitted electronically if requested.
 5. Pay remaining fees and receive the issued permit and approved plans electronically.
 6. Post the permit and keep approved plans on site.
 7. Schedule required inspections online or through MC311; obtain final approval before occupancy or closeout.

-How long does it take to get a building permit in unincorporated Montgomery County, MD?
+04 How long does it take to get a building permit in unincorporated Montgomery County, MD?

-What work is exempt from building permits in unincorporated Montgomery County, MD?
+05 What work is exempt from building permits in unincorporated Montgomery County, MD?

-How do I schedule a building inspection in unincorporated Montgomery County, MD?
+06 How do I schedule a building inspection in unincorporated Montgomery County, MD?

-Inspections can be scheduled via: DPS eServices inspection requests, MC311 / 240-777-0311.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Montgomery County, MD via: DPS eServices inspection requests, MC311 / 240-777-0311.
 At least 24 hours notice is required for start of work and certain inspections.